-DAY 1 – Arrival in Kathmandu: You will arrive at Tribhuvan International Airport where you will be met by your representative at Swiss Nepal Family Trekking & Expedition and taken by private vehicle to your Three Star Hotel where you can relax for the night.
+DAY 1 – Arrival in Kathmandu: You will arrive at Tribhuvan International Airport where you will be met by your representative at Swiss Nepal Family Trekking & Expedition and taken by private vehicle to your Deluxe Hotel where you can relax for the night.
 There will be a short orientation program in the evening at your hotel.

 DAY 2 – Sightseeing in Kathmandu Valley: We will visit several of the UNESCO World Heritage Sites in the Valley.
 There are seven UNESCO sites, of which we will visit four today.
-In the evening, prepare for your journey to Tsum Valley as we spend the night in a Three Star Hotel.
+In the evening, prepare for your journey to Tsum Valley as we spend the night in a Deluxe Hotel.

 DAY 3 – Journey to Soti Khola (elev.
 700 m): Today's journey is by private vehicle as we journey westward to our destination of the village of Soti Khola.
 Located on the confluence of the Soti Khola (river) and the Budhi Gandaki River, it is a nice, pleasant place to stay.
 The journey here will take us through quaint villages and forests, crossing a couple of large rivers before arriving at our local lodge for the night.
 Travel time is around 7 – 8 hours.

 DAY 4 – Trek to Machhakholagaon (elev.
 865 m): Today is the first day of trekking, and we are following along the west shore of the Budhi Gandaki River.
 This is the major river that drains the Tsum Valley/Manaslu area.
 It is a wild river with plenty of rapids as it carves a deeper and deeper valley the farther upstream we will trek.
 We will pass through the village of Tatopani, known for its hot springs.
 Our destination is the terraced village of Machhakholagaon which has a good guest house and some great food.
 Trekking time is 5 – 6 hours.